The Synchrotron and its structural techniques

 How does a synchrotron work?
 What experiments can be carried out there?
 How do we get there?
 This talk will briefly introduce what a synchrotron is, and how synchrotron-based techniques can help us in our research activities.

-Synchrotron radiation has exceptional characteristics compared with laboratory sources:
+Synchrotron radiation has exceptional characteristics compared to laboratory sources:

 Its properties give it access to a wide range of experiments, such as :